core-wg/oscore-capable-proxies/draft-ietf-core-oscore-capable-proxies.md

 RFC EDITOR: PLEASE REMOVE THIS SECTION.

 ## Version -00 to -01 ## {#sec-00-01}

+* Escalation of option protection as explicit update point to RFC 8613.

 * Clarified examples of Class U/I CoAP options that become encrypted.